 Working with entrepreneurs is one of the awesome parts of this business.
 I love seeing people who have a passion for what they do and are willing to take big risks to make dreams come true.
 During my daily calls, I often connect with young machinists who are looking to set up their own shop.
 The plan usually consists of buying a machine, putting it in their garage, and running hard on the nights and weekends to get the ball rolling.
 Their next question is, “How do I get work to fill that time and can you help me?“

-Before I dive in, keep in mind that you can make all of this happen in under 48 hours for less than $500.
+Before I dive in, keep in mind that you can make all of this happen in under 48 hours.

 Here is my response: